 4. Can I sue for getting stuck in an elevator?

-You are considered the direct victim of negligent infliction of emotional distress if you suffered serious emotional distress as a result of the defendant’s negligence.8 “Serious emotional distress,” may be found where a reasonable person would be unable to adequately cope with the mental stress under the circumstances.9
+Although getting stuck in an elevator rarely causes physical harm, you can sue for negligent infliction of emotional distress if you suffered serious emotional distress as a result of the defendant’s negligence.8 “Serious emotional distress,” may be found where a reasonable person would be unable to adequately cope with the mental stress under the circumstances.9

 Example: A building manager flips the wrong breaker and the elevator stops, causing Annie who is trapped inside to panic until she is discovered the next morning.
 Here, Annie has decent grounds to sue the building manager for negligent infliction of emotional distress.
 Getting stuck in an elevator overnight may be difficult for an ordinary person to handle mentally.